FrazerJHogg/neural_networks_from_scratch/glossary.md

 * **Generalisation** : The process of training a model to accurately predict on training data as well as out-of sample data

-* **Gradient** : Is a vector of the size of inputs containing partial derivative soltions with respect to each of the inputs
+* **Gradient** : Is a vector of the size of a function's inputs containing partial derivative soltions with respect to each of the functions inputs.
+Gradients are denoted with _∇_ (The nabla symbol)

 * **Hidden layers** : The layers inbetween the inputs and outputs in a Neural Network